LOADING ...

 Phyllis: I be, let me see how it feels with the soap.

-Don: getting hot, come on.
+Don: You're hot, come on.

-Don: For a hundred you're getting hot.
+Don: For a hundred dollars you're hot.

 Oh, am I hot!
 I'm so hot!
 Hhh . . .
 I'm so hot from this hamburger, oh . . .